fareirfan/employee-attendance-powerbi-dashboard/README.md

 ## 💡 Solution

-Designed and built a **first-of-its-kind attendance analytics dashboard** for the System Engineering team.
+Designed and built a **first-of-its-kind attendance analytics dashboard** for the mentioned department.
 The pipeline began with a manual extraction of access card entry/exit logs from the ACMS software at the security office, followed by data cleansing and EDA in Excel, and culminated in an interactive Power BI dashboard that gave engineering managers on-demand visibility into their workforce.

 ---